Global Convergence Rate of Deep Equilibrium Models with General Activations: Numerical Results

 \section{Numerical Results}

-In this section, we implement some experiments to verify Theorem \ref{th:main}.
-We evaluate the DEQ model on MNIST and CIFAR-10 datasets.
-For each dataset, the training dataset is generated by randomly sampling $500$ images from the first and second classes.
-We use Gaussian initialization as Assumption 1 and normalize each data point as Assumption 2.
+In this section, we conduct experiments to validate Theorem \ref{th:main}.
+Specifically, we evaluate the performance of the DEQ model on the MNIST and CIFAR-10 datasets.
+We adopt Gaussian initialization as stated in Assumption 1 and normalize each data point according to Assumption 2.

-In the first experiment, we variate $m$ and plot the training dynamic for MNIST and CIFAR-10 when $\varphi$ is the sigmoid function ($L=1$).
-It can be seen from Fig. \ref{fig:two graphs} that as $m$ big enough and $\tau$ sufficient large, the curves become straight lines.
-This fact re-affirms that \eqref{eq15sat} holds.
+For the first experiment, we vary the parameter $m$ and plot the training dynamics for both MNIST and CIFAR-10 when the activation function $\varphi$ is the tanh function ($L=1$).
+As shown in Fig. \ref{fig:two graphs}, when $m$ is sufficiently large and $\tau$ is sufficiently large, the curves approach straight lines.
+This observation further confirms that equation \eqref{eq15sat} holds true.

-In the second experiment, we variate the activation function and plot the training dynamic for MNIST and CIFAR-10 at $m=3000$.
-It can be seen from Fig. \ref{fig:two graphs2} that as $m$ big enough and $\tau$ sufficient large, the tanh network converges faster than the sigmoid or ReLU one for both datasets.
+In the second experiment, we vary the activation function and plot the training dynamics for MNIST and CIFAR-10 with $m=3000$ for several activation functions, including ReLU, Sin, Identity, Swish, and Mish.
+While the activation functions Swish and Mish do not have bounded first derivatives and are thus not $L$-bounded, we observe from Fig. \ref{fig:two graphs2} that when $m$ is sufficiently large and $\tau$ is sufficiently large, all the networks converge to the global optimum at a linear rate.
+This suggests that the $L$-bounded condition is a sufficient, but not necessary, condition for the linear convergence rate of the squared loss.